 3. Make it happen through others

 Instead of just functionally managing the steps of the project, find ways to make each project better, faster, or deliver more significant results.
 You need to understand each critical milestones to hit and manage bottlenecks.
 Every marketer meets resistance; the best knock can down those resistance points.

 Figure out the task with the longest completion time and the most important element, as both will impact the entire project.
 You will need to push people to get things done.
 It would be best if you found a bit of magic by inspiring people to give their best ideas, put in their best effort, and deliver their best work.

 4. Speak out to challenge the strategy

 The Assistant Brand Manager must stay on strategy.
 Show you are always thinking, and feel confident in your strategic thoughts.
 Avoid just falling in love with an execution tactic that is not aligned with your brand’s strategy.
-It is so easy to get lost in your own “cool” projects.
+Getting lost in your own “cool” projects is so easy.
 Ask the right questions.
 Challenge the strategy to make sure you understand.
 Silent marketers never last.
 Show you are always thinking, and feel confident in your strategic thoughts.

 5. Be accountable for your work

 Accountability is the first stepping stone to ownership, which sends a signal you are ready to be a Brand Manager.
 You have to find the right balance by motivating experts to give their best and knowing when to step in to avoid letting things slip or miss.
 Never allow your team to get stuck.
 Stay on top of timelines and lead your project teams.
 Be action-oriented and solution-focused.
 Be the hub of communication for all team members, and keep your manager aware.

 You still have to execute at the Brand Manager level, but with your first direct report, you now take on your first opportunity as a manager.
 The success factors for brand managers include learning to take ownership of their brand, provide strategic direction, continue to work the system, handle pressure and get the most out of their direct report.